-A municipality may choose to send out paper questionnaires.
-These questionnaires, along with instructions, can be sent out through Canada Post or be delivered door to door by enumerators.

-- A mail out questionnaire should have clear instructions and be easy to follow.
+- A municipality may choose to send out paper questionnaires.
+These questionnaires, along with instructions, can be sent out through Canada Post or be delivered door to door by enumerators. - A mail out questionnaire should have clear instructions and be easy to follow.
 It should be concise and ask only pertinent questions. - Develop a mailing list for all residential properties.
 This requires that municipalities can link a mailing address for each residential street address.
-Municipalities can mail-out the questionnaire package or have enumerators deliver the survey to the street address. - Set a completion date so the questionnaires can be returned in a timely fashion and can be included in your database. - Consider including a Business Reply Envelope with the survey.
-People are more likely to mail back their questionnaire if they do not have to pay postage.

-Consider sending out a follow-up letter or postcard with another questionnaire to remind respondents to complete the census.
+Municipalities can mail-out the questionnaire package or have enumerators deliver the survey to the street address. - A municipality may choose to send an introduction letter before sending the questionnaire to announce the upcoming census and its importance.
+Multiple contacts is likely to improve the response rate. - Set a completion date so the questionnaires can be returned in a timely fashion and can be included in your database. - Consider including a Business Reply Envelope with the survey.
+People are more likely to mail back their questionnaire if they do not have to pay postage. - Consider sending out a follow-up letter or postcard with another questionnaire to remind respondents to complete the census.